O = require 'omicron'

 else substates[ name ].mutate stateExpr

-Transitions, as held by a State
+Transitions, as held by a State, are instances of TransitionExpression,

 which are either created, deleted, or replaced, as specified by